“An ancient faith for a modern world.”

 8.15 pm - Compline

-On Wednesdays during the school year, we have evening (vesper) prayers at 6.30pm and Compline (or night prayer) at 8.15pm.
-During Lent, the 6:30 pm liturgy is Stations of the Cross.
+On Wednesdays during the school year, we have a contemplative, said Mass in the Chapel at 6.45 pm and Compline (or night prayer) at 8.15pm.
+During Lent, the 6:45 pm liturgy is Stations of the Cross.

-• Christian formation for all ages is offered each Sunday during the school year (September-May) between the two Masses from 9:45-10:45 am.
+• Christian formation for all ages is offered each Sunday during the school year (September-May) from 9:30-10:15 am.
 Sunday school does not meet on the 3rd Sunday of the month (so all can attend the 3rd Sunday parish breakfast).

 Anglican and Episcopal